Let the games begin: Tracking every ad for Super Bowl 2019

 Williams is a popular athlete with a massive social media following.
 Tying the campaign to such a high-profile event and teaming up with Williams should garner plenty of attention for Bumble, which aims to make a compelling statement about women's empowerment and reach a wide audience.

 UPDATE: On Jan.
-15, Bumble confirmed to Marketing Dive via email that it will air a commercial during the game's first half, marking the company's debut Super Bowl appearance.
-A spokesperson declined to offer further details on the ad's length or creative.Digital First
+15, Bumble confirmed to Marketing Dive via email that it will air a commercial during the game's first quarter, marking the company's debut Super Bowl appearance.
+The 30-second clip set to run on Sunday will be cut from an extended 60-second version that's available on Bumble's website, the company shared on Jan.
+31.Digital First

 M&M's returns with 30-second spot and other 'big news'